My Trip to Ukraine – How to Build and Sustain Relationships

 I was fortunate to have played for an NFL Hall of Fame Coach whose leadership style was to serve.
 Coach Tony Dungy was very intentional about communicating to each of his players how much he valued their talent and their identities.
 Coach Dungy’s goal was to create a Family environment between 53 different men.
 The only way to do that was through teaching us as players how to love and value one another, despite all of our differences.
 Therefore, we built a team with a foundation of trust and loyalty.

 Coach PJ Fleck of the MN Gophers uses the acronym Forget About Me I Love You for FAMILY, and I believe he is spot on.
 You see, in today’s culture, fear may be used to deliver fast results, but love (value) is what produces sustainability.
 If we choose to design a business and life strategy built on how to create a family environment in our teams and grounded in a value system of love, I believe that’s where Super Bowl Championship teams are created.
-That is what I experienced with the Colts in 2006 when we defeated the Bears in Super Bowl 41.
+That is what I experienced with the Colts in the 2006 season when we defeated the Bears in Super Bowl 41.

 It all comes down to building and sustaining healthy, fruitful, and engaging relationships.
 Choose to communicate in a way that creates a culture of Family, and I guarantee you will experience success!